Alejandroq12/my-books-ES6/README.md

 ### Prerequisites

-In order to run this project you need:
+To work with this project, you need:

-1. A web browser to see the website.
+1. A modern web browser to view the website (e.g., Google Chrome, Firefox, Safari, or Microsoft Edge).

-2. And a code editor if you want to edit the code.
-For example, Vs Code.
+2. A code editor for editing the code, such as Visual Studio Code, Atom, or Sublime Text.

+3. Node.js installed on your machine.
+You can download the latest version [here](https://nodejs.org/en/download/).

+4. npm (Node Package Manager) installed, which comes bundled with Node.js.

+5. After cloning the project, make sure to run npm install to install all the necessary dependencies, including Luxon and linters, specified in the package.json file.

 ### Setup